-- If sidewalks are snow-covered or incredibly cold, invest in a set of protective dog boots.
+If sidewalks are snow-covered or incredibly cold, buy protective dog boots.

-- If sidewalks are iced, avoid walking on them – both you and your dog could sustain injuries.
+If sidewalks are iced, avoid them – both you and your dog could sustain injuries.

-5 Protect Your Dog’s Paws in Extreme Territory
+6. Protect Your Dog’s Paws from Dangerous Surfaces

 If you enjoy hiking, spending a lot of time outdoors, camping, cross country running, or similar outdoor activities, then you know that extreme territory can be dangerous.
 Sharp rocks, hard to grip surfaces, and the potential of stepping on all sorts of wildlife can all result in injury to dog's paws.

 Remember that your dog's paws are NOT tough to begin with.
 Many pet owners think that dog's paw pads are equivalent of shoes, which could not be further from the truth.
 This is especially true for dogs that habitually live at home and rarely spend time walking on rough terrain (occasional hikes do not count).

 The very first thing to consider before going outdoors for any type of adventure with your dog is that the trip must be short if your dog is not yet used to walking on any surface other than pavement and grass.
 A known backpacking website REI.com has a great article on how to protect your dog in these cases.

 The best two ways to protect your dog's paws from damage done by rough terrain is to invest in a set of good quality hiking boots and/or try one of the protective paw waxes.
 Usually, dog boots will be much better if you find the right fit.

 7. Use Pet-Friendly Products on Small Cuts and Scrapes